curl/everything-curl/http-requests.md

 In the example above, you can see how the path section of the URL gets turned into `/file` in the request line.
 That is called the "request target".
 That's the resource this request will interact with.
-Normally this request target is extracted from the URL and then used in the request and as a user you don't need to think about it.
+Normally this request target is extracted from the URL and then used in the request and as a user you do not need to think about it.

-In some rare circumstances, user may want to go creative and change this request target in ways that the URL doesn't really allow.
+In some rare circumstances, user may want to go creative and change this request target in ways that the URL does not really allow.
 For example, the HTTP OPTIONS method has a specially define request target for magic that concerns *the server* and not a specific path, and it uses `*` for that.
 Yes, a single asterisk.
 There's no way to specify a URL for this, so if you want to